brandjay56/sora-image-generation/README.md

 1. **Upload a video** (MP4, MOV, AVI)
 2. **Write a prompt** describing how you want it transformed
 3. Sora will modify and enhance your video based on the prompt

+> ⚠️ **Note**: Video-to-video generation may not be available to most users yet due to OpenAI's current access restrictions on this feature.

 ### Important Notes:
 - ⚠️ **Real People**: Uploading images of real people is restricted.
 Only use images with explicit permission.